kapilsuryawanshi/JournalCLI/README.md

 ## Changes from Previous Version

-This version implements a simplified database schema by consolidating the three tables (tasks, notes, note_links) into two main tables (items, todo_info) with a linking table (item_links).
+This version implements a simplified database schema by consolidating the three tables (tasks, notes, note_links) into two main tables (items, todo_info).
 This provides a more unified and maintainable approach to managing both tasks and notes.

 ## Contributing